-Real money online casinos are not legal in North Carolina though retail casinos will receive plenty of attention in the 2024 legislative session.
+North Carolina online casinos are not legal, though retail casinos could receive attention in the 2024 legislative session.
 There’s even a fair chance that online casinos will get put on the table.
-Meanwhile, North Carolinians can play a variety of casino games online at social and sweepstakes casinos like Pulsz, Chumba Casino, LuckyLand Slots and Funzpoints.
+Meanwhile, North Carolinians can play a variety of casino games online at social and sweepstakes casinos.
 There are also three tribal casinos in North Carolina.
 Harrah’s Cherokee and Harrah’s Cherokee Valley River each feature slots, blackjack, roulette, craps, and other casino favorites, while Catawba Two Kings Casino has slots and electronic table games.

 The North Carolina Educational Lottery is especially popular, and it has become even more so since the state began allowing online sales of lottery tickets.
 You can purchase tickets online for six draw games: Carolina Cash 5, Lucky for Life, Carolina Pick 4, Carolina Pick 3, Mega Millions, and Powerball.
 You can use the NC Education Lottery website or download and use the official NC Lottery app to purchase tickets.
 North Carolina was a relative latecomer when it came to introducing a state-run lottery, with tickets going on sale in 2006.
 However, the state was one of the first in the country to allow online lottery ticket sales, doing so in 2013.

 Daily fantasy sports

 Online poker for real money is not an option in North Carolina, although poker players in the state can play online at Global Poker, a sweepstakes-style site.
 For live poker players, there is an especially popular poker room at Harrah’s Cherokee Casino Resort in Cherokee.
 The World Series of Poker-branded poker room features 32 tables with cash games around the clock and daily and weekly tournaments.
 The casino also frequently hosts WSOP Circuit stops, with as many as four in a year.